sudheerj/datastructures-algorithms/src/java1/algorithms/strings/longestRepeatingCharReplacement/LongestRepeatingCharReplacement.md

 7. Calculate the maximum substring length by taking maximum between maximum itself and substring length.

-8. Return `maxLength` to indicate the longest repeating chracter replacement substring.
+8. Return `maxLength` to indicate the longest repeating character replacement substring.

 **Time and Space complexity:**